shivannis/xandr-docs-public/xandr-docs/articles/monetize/update-a-placement.md

 ## Delete a placement

-You can delete placements from the Xandr system in just two steps.
+You can delete placements from the Microsoft Advertising system in just two steps.

 > [!WARNING]